jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`color_mode.remember`__

-  When enabled (the default), the **AdminLTE v4 color mode plugin** stores the choice of the visitor on the browser local storage and restores it on the next page load, which is the standard AdminLTE v4 behavior.
+  When enabled (the default), the **AdminLTE v4 color mode plugin** stores the choice of the visitor in the **browser `localStorage`** and restores it on the next page load, which is the standard AdminLTE v4 behavior.
+The preference therefore lives only in that one browser: it is never sent to your application, it is lost when the visitor clears the site data or switches to another device or browser, and it cannot be read back on the server side.

+  Pick `remember => false` (together with an explicit `'light'` or `'dark'` default) whenever the preference has to live **on the server** instead — for example persisted per user in your database.
+In that mode the client side plugin is switched off and the package resolves the color mode from your own `ReadingDarkModePreference` / `DarkModeWasToggled` listeners, as described next.

   When set to `false`, the **AdminLTE color mode plugin is switched off entirely**: the package adds `data-lte-color-mode="off"` to the `<html>` element and uses its own **server side toggle** instead (the `adminlte.darkmode.toggle` route together with the `ReadingDarkModePreference` and `DarkModeWasToggled` events).
 This is the mode to pick when you want to persist the preference of a logged in user in your database rather than in their browser, or when the panel must always start on the configured `color_mode.default`.